What is the EU entry/exit system (EES)?

 By plane

-EES checks will be carried out at airports in the first EU/Schengen country you land in.
+EES checks are carried out at airports in the first EU/Schengen country you land in.

 By car

-If you’re taking your car on a ferry departing from the Port of Dover, you’ll be registered for EES at the port in Dover.
+If you’re taking your car on a ferry departing from the Port of Dover, you’ll be registered for EES at the new Western Docks.
+Follow the advice given by the Port of Dover and your travel operator when booking.

 By ferry